sgfanega/api-stockpredictions/README.md

 API Stock Prediction is a small project utilizing Laravel's API to fetch, store, update, and delete Stock Predictions.

-While the stock predictions are stored in a SQLite database located in this project, the stock predictions are updated using a Python script.
+While the stock predictions are stored in a SQLite database located in this project, the stock predictions are added pr updated using a Python script.
 This Python script fetches the current stock data, and uses machine learning (linear regression) to predict said-stock.

 ### Laravel Tools Used